Things to Do in Cordoba, Andalucia

 Overall, this is one of the historical highlights of Andalusia, and definitely one of the top things to see on a visit to Cordoba.

 Things to Do in Cordoba – Explore the Alcázar de los Reyes Cristianos

 Another of Cordoba’s most fascinating historical buildings is the Alcázar de los Reyes Cristianos.
 The building started its life as a Moorish palace in the 8th century, and was rebuilt into a majestic fortress after the Christians recaptured Cordoba a few centuries later.

 The fortress was subsequently used as a base by the Spanish monarchs Isabella I of Castile and Ferdinand II of Aragon, and was even the place where Columbus first pitched his voyage of discovery around the world.

 But the best thing about the Alcázar has to be its Moorish-inspired gardens.
 Filled with trickling fountains, colorful flowerbeds, citrus trees, and fishponds, these gardens are the perfect place to retreat from the Andalusian heat.

-Stroll Across Cordoba’s Roman Bridge
+Things to Do in Cordoba – Stroll Across Cordoba’s Roman Bridge

 Yes, that’s right – as you’d expect from the name, this bridge over the Guadalquivir River was originally constructed by the Romans in 1st century BC, although it has been rebuilt and expanded several times over the years.